VitoBarra/UniPi-Appunti/Raccolta UniPi INF/Note/2° Anno/Architetture e sistemi operativi (AESO)/Note/Files Finding Data.md

 # Files Finding Data
 ---
-Once a [[file system]] has translated a file name into a file number using a directory, the file system must be able to find the blocks that belong to that file.
+Once a [[File System]] has translated a file name into a file number using a directory, the file system must be able to find the blocks that belong to that file.
 In addition to this functional requirement, implementations of files typically target five other goals: